FirstLegoLeague/flljudging/readme.md

 ## Development
 This application is made using [**Angular**](https://angular.io).
 Like the [*scoring*](https://github.com/firstlegoleague/fllscoring) it is the ambition to support a wide range of configurations.

-#### Installation
+#### Installation for development
-The easiest thing to install this application is using [NodeJS](https://nodejs.org) and clone this repository.
-Then use `npm install` to install the dependencies.
-See the [wiki/dependencies](https://github.com/firstlegoleague/flljudging/wiki) for the list of packages this project uses.
+The easiest way to install this application is using [NodeJS](https://nodejs.org) and clone this repository.
+Then use `npm install --save-dev` to install the dependencies.
+See the [wiki/code](https://github.com/firstlegoleague/flljudging/wiki/code) for the list of packages this project uses.

-Since Angular has its own local server you can use `ng serve` to start serving the application.
+Use `ng serve` (needs the *@angule/cli* dev-dependency) to start serving the application.
 Go to *http://localhost:4200* in your web browser to see the application work.
 After each save of a file, Angular will automatically reload the page.

 #### Contribution
 We appreciate contribution and feedback.
 If you want to contribute please fork this repository and make a pull-request.
 Read the [issues](https://github.com/firstlegoleague/flljudging/issues) and the [wiki](https://github.com/firstlegoleague/flljudging/wiki) to see what we are working on and where we need help.

+The application core can be found in the */src*-folder.
+The main application can be found in the */src/app*-folder.

 ## Project
 We try to keep the application modular since it has a lot of different functionalities.
 The overview of modules can be find on the [wiki](https://github.com/firstlegoleague/flljudging/wiki).